apache/druid/docs/content/querying/multi-value-dimensions.md

 topN and groupBy queries can group on multi-value dimensions.
 When grouping on a multi-value dimension, _all_ values from matching rows will be used to generate one group per value.
 It's possible for a query to return more groups than there are rows.
-For example, a topN on the dimension `tags` with filter `"t1" OR "t3"` would match only row1, and generate a result with three groups: `t1`, `t2`, and `t3`.
+For example, a topN on the dimension `tags` with filter `"t1" AND "t3"` would match only row1, and generate a result with three groups: `t1`, `t2`, and `t3`.
 If you only need to include values that match your filter, you can use a [filtered dimensionSpec](dimensionspecs.html#filtered-dimensionspecs).
 This can also improve performance.